Palatine uprising: Palatinate committee for the defence of the constitution

 On 1 May 1849, a meeting of the democratic people's associations was held in Kaiserslautern.
-About 12,000 people gathered under the slogan, "If the government becomes rebellious, the citizens of the Palatinate will become the enforcers of the laws."
-On 2 May, they decided to establish a ten-man "State Committee for the Defence and Implementation of the Constitution."
+About 12,000 people gathered under the slogan, "If the government becomes rebellious, the citizens of the Palatinate will become the enforcers of the laws".
+On 2 May, they decided to establish a ten-man "State Committee for the Defence and Implementation of the Constitution".
 They did not declare a republic, as had happened in Baden.
 Within a short time, the committee took over the province. it formed people's militias and required officials to swear an oath to the constitution.
 The committee formed a revolutionary army, which was joined by thousands of soldiers from the Royal Bavarian Army.
 On 7 May 1849, Bernhard Eisenstuck, representative of the central authority for the Palatinate, legitimized the defence committee.
 He was dismissed on 11 May for exceeding his powers.

 Provisional government

 On 17 May 1849, a people's assembly in Kaiserslautern decided to establish a five-man provisional government under the leadership of lawyer Joseph Martin Reichard.
 Also elected to the government were Philip Hepp, Friedrich Schüler (absent; later declined to stand), August Ferdinand Culmann (absent; later declined to stand), Georg Friedrich Kolb (absent; later declined to stand).
 In place of the absentees, Peter Fries, Jean Louis Christian Greiner and Nicholas Schmitt were selected.

-This government voted in favour of the constitution and prepared for separation from Bavaria.
+This government voted in favour of the Frankfurt Constitution and prepared for separation from Bavaria.
 If only for a few weeks, the Rhenish Palatinate achieved separation from Bavarian rule.
-On 18 May 1849 it agreed to an alliance with the Baden Republic.
+On 18 May 1849, it agreed to an alliance with the Baden Republic.